MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-scaling.md

 - *Caching*: Use caching to store frequently accessed data or content, reducing the load on your backend infrastructure.
 For example, use content delivery networks (CDNs) to cache and serve static content, reducing the need for scaling the backend.
 However, not every workload can cache data.
 Workloads that require up-to-date and real-time data, like trading or gaming workloads, shouldn’t use a cache.
 The cached data would be old and irrelevant to the user.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**.
+   > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**.
 Caching might introduce challenges in terms of cache invalidation, consistency, and managing cache expiration.
 It's important to carefully design and implement caching strategies to avoid potential tradeoffs.

 - *Content offloading*: Offload content to external services or platforms to reduce the workload on your infrastructure.
 For example, rather than store video files on your primary server, you can host these files in a separate storage service that's independent from your primary server.
 You can load these large files directly from the storage service.
 This approach frees up resources on your servers, allowing you to use a smaller server.
 It can be cheaper to store large files in a separate data store.
 You can use a CDN to improve performance.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**.
-Caching might introduce challenges in terms of cache invalidation, consistency, and managing cache expiration.
-It's important to carefully design and implement caching strategies to avoid potential tradeoffs.

 - *Load balancing*: Distribute incoming requests across multiple servers using load balancing.
 Load balancing evenly distributes the workload and prevents any single server from becoming overwhelmed.
 Load balancers optimize resource utilization and improve the efficiency of your infrastructure.
 - *Database offloading*: Reduce the load on your main application server by offloading database operations to a separate database server or a specialized service.
 For example, use a CDN for static content caching and a Redis cache for dynamic content (data from database) caching.
 Techniques like database sharding, read replicas, or using managed database services can also reduce the load.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** Offloading specific tasks to alternate resources helps reduce or avoid extra scaling and costs associated with scaling.
+   > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** Offloading specific tasks to alternate resources helps reduce or avoid extra scaling and costs associated with scaling.
 However, it's important to consider the operational and maintenance challenges that might arise from offloading.
 Conducting a comprehensive cost-benefit analysis is crucial when selecting the most appropriate offloading techniques for your workload.
 This analysis ensures that the chosen method is both efficient and feasible in relation to the anticipated savings and operational complexities.

 #### Reduce demand